GIDSOpenStandaarden/GIDSOpenStandaarden-LegalDocuments/README.md

 In Dutch.
 An analysis of open sourse licenses and how appropriate they would be for the community of GIDS Open Standaarden, including some considerations on copyright attribution [Voorstel Licenties GIDS](https://github.com/GIDSOpenStandaarden/GIDSOpenStandaarden-LegalDocuments/blob/master/Licenties_GIDS.md).
 The conclusion of this analysis is to use MPL for code and CC-SA-BY for other documents, this is agreed upon in the document [GIDS Open Standaarden community afspraken en tools gebruiken](https://docs.google.com/document/d/15pgRFJ3IJN7aG1ZwZLTlmxsUD1qTA4iUY3iC6emL5GU/edit?usp=sharing).

 # Versioning of the documents
 The documents in this repository are 'stable'.
 If there is a need for new versions, are any issues or proposals for improvement, these will be discusses in a Google docs document before moving them to this repository.
+'Unstable' and 'testing' documents can be found at: [Juridisch](https://drive.google.com/drive/folders/1N0zDy4lFVxXnDEjkhfDQhqDnSbk3h-9J?usp=sharing)

 (c) 2021 Winfried Tilanus, CC-SA-BY 4.0